EDUCATION

 You can call us to talk about training and skills you feel you need or want to learn.

-What qualifications do I need to become a mature student
+What qualifications do I need to be a mature student?

 When it comes to entry requirements, many universities and colleges have a flexible admissions policy that takes into account work and life experience.